regebro/moving-big-projects/moving-big-projects.rst

     because that image includes the virtual environment for the servers.
     So if some new requirement change creates conflicts, you don't notice that during deployment,
-    but while building the packages!
+    but while building the docker images!
     Yay, deployment didn't mess up production,
     it stopped before production was even touched!